 The post-close true-up is where accounting meets contract and value gets finalized.
 This phase turns the agreed net working target into a final purchase price.
 Timing matters: the buyer usually delivers the closing statement within 90–120 days.

 Speed and transparency reduce friction.
 We help prepare reconciled accounts and organized workpapers before close so the calculation mirrors historical practice.
+For a deeper dive on this topic, see our guide on fair market value vs strategic value business.

 The true-up normally runs 60–90 days after closing.
 During that window, actual working capital is compared to the target.
 Any shortfall or surplus flows through a capital adjustment in the closing statement.
+For a deeper dive on this topic, see our guide on how to value inventory when buying a business.

 - We ensure the buyer meets the 90–120 day delivery window to protect sellers and preserve negotiation leverage.